-Lawmakers Quickly Respond To Cuomo's Resignation, Republicans Hope It Restores 'Honor, Decency, And Accountability To New York State Government'
+Lawmakers From New York And Beyond Respond To Cuomo's Resignation

 READ MORE: TIMELINE: New York Gov. Andrew Cuomo Resigns After Investigation Into Sexual Harassment Allegations, Nursing Home Deaths

-New York City Mayor Mayor Bill de Blasio, who has long been at odds with Cuomo over various issues, said, “Make no mistake, this is the result of survivors bravely telling their stories.
+New York City Mayor Bill de Blasio, who has long been at odds with Cuomo over various issues, said, “Make no mistake, this is the result of survivors bravely telling their stories.
 It was past time for Andrew Cuomo to resign and it’s for the good of all New York.”

 Eric Adams, the Democratic nominee in the mayoral election in November, took to Twitter, saying, “This is the right decision and is in the best interest of all New Yorkers.
 I stand ready to work with incoming Governor @KathyHochul as we guide our City through these challenging times and do the hard work of leading a safe, equitable recovery for NYC.”